 The exhibition is accompanied by a 240-page illustrated catalogue, which includes every painting included in the exhibition along with biographies of 86 artists.
 The presentation will focus on the development of the exhibition and publication, along with the important works included.
 With 65% coming from private collection, this unique exhibition offers viewers the opportunity to experience many great works that have not been presented publicly in recent memory.

 Tiffany Gaines is a Buffalo-based cultural writer and digital content creator.
 Originally from Brooklyn, NY, Tiffany moved to Buffalo to attend SUNY Buffalo State, where she graduated summa cum laude with her BA in Journalism in 2017.
 Shortly after graduation she began working at the Burchfield Penney Art Center as the Museum Store and Front Desk Associate.
 In 2018, she wrote the featured essay for the exhibition Salvaged: The Stitched Narratives of Jennifer Regan, which was published in the accompanying exhibition catalog.
-Since then Tiffany has worked as Assistant Content Creator at the Burchfield Penney, writing artist profiles and creating digital media content for the museum website.
-She has written artist profiles for several exhibitions including Contemporary Portraiture (2019), Valentino Dixon: Drawing My Way to Freedom (2019) and Paul Vanouse: Labor (2019).
+Presently, she is the Curatorial and Digital Content Associate at the Burchfield Penney.
+Tiffany has written artist profiles for several exhibitions including Contemporary Portraiture (2019), Valentino Dixon: Drawing My Way to Freedom (2019) and Paul Vanouse: Labor (2019).
 Tiffany has also documented some of The Center’s major events through video and photography, including Stay Gold (2018) and Pillars: Hip Hop at the Center (2018).
 Most recently, Tiffany wrote and compiled most of the biographical research for the exhibition and accompanying catalog In the Fullness of Time (2019), which surveys the region’s most prominent painters of the nineteenth and twentieth centuries.